 Read Ephesians 2:1-10

-As we continue with our study of Ephesians we come across a passage most Christians know by heart.
+As we continue our study of Ephesians, we come across a passage most Christians know by heart.
 For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast (Ephesians 2:8-9).
-But first, a little background on the Ephesians, and why Paul was spending so much time instilling in them the knowledge that they are loved by God and saved.
+But first, a little background on the Ephesians and why Paul was spending so much time instilling in them the knowledge that they are loved by God and saved.

 Ephesus was the centre of idol worship and the occult in the ancient world.
 Much of its commerce stemmed from the worship of Artemis, also known as Diana.
 Yet Artemis was not the only idol worshipped in Ephesus.
 There were over fifty other idols as well.
 This was why Ephesus was so wealthy.
 It was the centre of travel and commerce in the Roman world.
-In fact, at one point, those merchants who profited off the sale of idols were enraged at Gaius and Aristarchus, Paul’s travelling companions from Macedonia.
-A mob formed and dragged them into the theatre to exact vengeance because too many people were believing in Jesus and their businesses were suffering because of it (Acts 19:23-41).
+In fact, at one point, those merchants who profited off the sale of idols were enraged at Gaius and Aristarchus, Paul's travelling companions from Macedonia.
+A mob formed and dragged them into the theatre to exact vengeance because too many people believed in Jesus, and their businesses suffered because of it (Acts 19:23-41).